nmfs-ost/FIT-test-quality-checks/checklist.md

 - [ ] Tests set up on a continuous integration service to run automatically on code changes or on a schedule (e.g., on GitHub Actions, Travis, Jenkins).

+# Post acceptance checklist

+For the FIT coordinator

+- [ ] Add to FIT test site and have author verify it looks as expected
+- [ ] If R package, add to the FIT R universe
+- [ ] Add to FIT production site